mongodb/docs-realm/source/includes/appschema-mongodb.rst

      - The name of the database in the synced cluster where Realm should store synced objects.

-       When :term:`development mode` is enabled, Realm stores synced objects in this database.
+       When :term:`Development Mode` is enabled, Realm stores synced objects in this database.
 Each object type maps to its own collection in the database with a schema that matches the synced objects.